-- o-the site's internet name--such as "ground.ecn.uiowa.edu" (Note: there are no "/" folder separators in this entry.) - o- the particular folder or directory you want to begin with-- such as "/2/apple2" - o- and the folder on your computer for downloads-- such as "C:\Downloads".
+o- the site's internet name-- such as "ftp.apple.asimov.net" (Note: there are no "/" folder separators in this entry.)

+o- the particular folder or directory you want to begin with -- such as "/images"

+o- and the folder on your computer for downloads-- such as "C:\Downloads".